-- · national security;
+- national security;

-- public order;
+- · public order;

 - · public security; or

 - certain protected businesses (such as software, agriculture, petroleum, leather, aviation and marine transportation).

+Certain exceptions were introduced in 2019 in case the foreign acquirer satisfies certain requirements, which vary depending on whether the target business is a "core business" as defined in the FEFTA or not.
 The competent Japanese authorities may issue a recommendation or order the amendment of the terms of the acquisition, or even suspend it.
 The only example to date of a Japanese authority suspending an acquisition occurred in 2008 when London-based hedge fund The Children's Investment Fund (TCI) was ordered to refrain from acquiring up to a 20% stake in J-Power, a domestic electricity company that operates power plants, including nuclear power plants.
 This was because there was a concern that TCI's shareholding could negatively affect the supply of electricity and the nuclear power policy in Japan, and thereby potentially endanger public order.
 In addition, the FEFTA more broadly requires ex post facto reports for share acquisitions conducted by foreign investors, but such reports are mere formalities.